Frequently Asked Questions

 If your personal information changes you will need to unsubscribe and re-subscribe with your new information.

 No, you cannot suspend your account.
 If you do not want to receive emergency warnings for a specific period of time you must unsubscribe and later re-subscribe when you are ready to receive them again.

 32. Q: Can I add multiple phone numbers or email addresses?

 Yes, you can add as many phone numbers or email addresses as you would like.
 However, you will need to repeat the registration process for every additional number or email address that you wish to include.

-Please send all questions and concerns to email@example.com.
+Please send all questions and concerns by contacting us.

 After an account is created, you must confirm the account before you will receive a message.
 Upon registration, you should have received an email asking you to confirm your account.
 You must respond in order to activate your account.
 Please also refer to question 30 for information regarding spam filters.

 36. Q: I didn't receive an email to confirm my subscription, what should I do?

 Before you contact us, check your junk folder to make sure the email was not sent there.
 In addition, try adding email@example.com to your email safe-sender list.